emdnaia/OpenOCD/README.md

  # Include the blocklist for ads
 include: "/home/lowpriv_user/blacklist.conf"
 ```
-- in case you still need to generate the key:
+- In case you still need to generate the key:
 ```
 unbound-anchor -a /var/unbound/db/root.key
 ```